linkedin

 So then I asked, “Does that happen”?
 Do you get solutions, free from blame, and quick fixes from the vendor when things go wrong?”
 The answer was, of course, no. In truth, they could hire that vendor for costly hourly professional services to fix the problem, or hire outside consultants.

 I had to ask why not take the cost-free license and find or build a team with the money saved in licensing costs, a team that is dedicated to your business?
 I guarantee you can get a lot from an internal support team or contract consultant in exchange for the savings in licensing fees.
 And that real person may even make you laugh one day or buy you a coffee.
-Who knows what the answer is – the point is, Drupal for the enterprise is worth consideration.
+Who knows what the answer is – the point is, the Drupal CMS is worth consideration for enterprises.

 DOOR3 has worked on a wide variety of Drupal solutions for the enterprise, ranging from an internal content management systems, to an advanced social networking communities, to B2B and B2C e-commerce and marketing sites.
 Enterprise companies using Drupal include Pfizer, Price Waterhouse Coopers, Thomson Reuters, Time Warner, Coty, Inc., Sony, Warner Brothers, AOL, Yahoo, Adobe, etc. Learn more about our Drupal development services!